pulse2percept/pulse2percept/doc/topics/models.rst

 :py:class:`~pulse2percept.models.cortex.ScoreboardModel`, a spatial baseline that maps cortical electrode locations through cortical retinotopy.

 Which model to use depends on the scientific question.
+For retinal stimulation, the three main choices differ in what they model:

+:py:class:`~pulse2percept.models.ScoreboardModel`
+    Fixed-width Gaussian per electrode; amplitude scales brightness.

+:py:class:`~pulse2percept.models.BiphasicScoreboardModel`
+    Adds [Granley2021]_-derived pulse-dependent brightness and width.
+    Requires a described biphasic pulse train rather than a bare amplitude.

+:py:class:`~pulse2percept.models.BiphasicAxonMapModel`
+    Additionally models axonal elongation, whose length follows phase duration [Granley2021]_.

-The scoreboard model is a simple local baseline.
-The axon-map model adds retinal nerve-fiber effects for epiretinal stimulation.
-Published temporal and spatiotemporal models add assumptions specific to their experiments and should be chosen when those assumptions are relevant.
+The published models add assumptions specific to their experiments and should be chosen when those assumptions are relevant.

 Basic usage
 -----------